 The children in our school are made aware that there are adults whom they can approach if worried or in difficulty.

-There is adequate signposting to external sources of support and advice for staff, parents and pupils.
-These can be found on our school website under the 'safeguarding' page.
+There is adequate signposting to external sources of support and advice for staff, parents and pupils posters can be found around school, links are available on our website.

 7.0 Early Help, Child in Need and Child Protection